angular-schule/website-articles/blog/2024-11-effect-afterrendereffect/README.md

 The new `afterRenderEffect()` function allows us to control when specific tasks are executed during the DOM update process.
 The API itself mirrors the functionality of
 * [`afterRender`](https://next.angular.dev/api/core/afterRender) *(registers a callback to be invoked each time the application finishes rendering)* and
-* [`afterNextRender`](https://next.angular.dev/api/core/afterNextRender) *(registers callbacks to be invoked the next time the application finishes rendering, during the specified phases.)*
+* afterNextRender *(registers callbacks to be invoked the next time the application finishes rendering, during the specified phases.)*

-which are both in **Developer Preview**!
+The `afterRender` function no longer exists since Angular 20.

-The Angular documentation recommends avoiding `afterRender` when possible and suggest specifying explicit phases with `afterNextRender` to avoid significant performance degradation.
+Even before that, the documentation recommended specifying explicit phases with `afterNextRender` to avoid significant performance losses.
-You'll see a similar recommendation for `afterRenderEffect()`.
-There is one signature that is intended for use and another that exists but is not recommended.
+There is a similar recommendation for `afterRenderEffect()`: There is one signature that is intended for use and another that exists but is not recommended.

 However, there is one big difference between the hook methods and the new `afterRenderEffect()`:
 > **💡 Values are propagated from phase to phase as signals instead of as plain values.**